Sol White: Death and legacy

 White died at age 87 in Central Islip, New York.
 He was buried in an unmarked grave in Frederick Douglass Memorial Park in the Oakwood neighborhood of Staten Island, New York City, until 2014, when the Negro Leagues Baseball Grave Marker Project installed a new headstone at his burial site.
 He remains the only Hall of Famer buried on Staten Island.

+In September 2024, the Great Stone Viaduct Historical Education Society placed an Ohio Historical Marker in Bellaire, Ohio at the city park, Union Square, to remember the town's native son.
+Bellaire native and retired Major League Baseball player Al Oliver spoke at the dedication.